About

 Content

 Please send questions or submissions to justice@law.harvard.edu.
-Learn more about submissions here.
+If you are interested in submitting something for publication, contact us at justice@law.harvard.edu.
 In your email, please include your name, pronouns, institutional affiliation (if any), and a brief synopsis/abstract of the piece that you are submitting.
-We look forward to hearing from you!

-Disclaimer: The views and opinions expressed in this publication are those of the authors and do not necessarily reflect the views or positions of the magazine or its board.
+Disclaimer: Much of the content for The [F]law is created by students who have reported and written on a topic of their choosing related to the magazine’s mission.
+The views and opinions expressed in this publication are those of the authors and do not necessarily reflect the views or positions of the magazine or its board or editors.

 Speaking as an Organization